-At each reporting period date, the fair values of the Company's outstanding derivative liabilities (which included the warrants denominated in US\$ and warrants with exercise prices that are subject to adjustment from time to time in the event of certain common share rights offerings, collectively referred to as "liability classified warrants") are re-measured using the Black-Scholes pricing model, which resulted in a gain of \$1,150,695 and a loss of 1,188,826 in the Quarter and in the Nine Month Period, respectively, compared to a loss of \$57,813 and a loss of \$41,615 in the comparable quarter and the nine month period in Fiscal 2020, respectively.
-The changes in the estimated value of these warrants are mainly caused by the fluctuation in the trading price of the Company's common shares between the beginning and end of the reporting periods, and the issuance of 9,800,000 liability classified warrants in January 2021.
+At each reporting period date, the fair values of the Company's outstanding derivative liabilities (which included the warrants denominated in US\$ and warrants with exercise prices that are subject to adjustment from time to time in the event of certain common share rights offerings) were re-measured using the Black-Scholes pricing model, which resulted in a loss of \$233,980 for the Year (being the increase in the estimated value of these warrants between August 31, 2021 and August 31, 2020) and a gain of \$954,846 for the Quarter (being the decrease in the estimated value of these warrants between May 31, 2021 and August 31, 2021).
+The changes in the estimated value of these warrants are mainly caused by the fluctuation in the trading price of the Company's common shares between the beginning and end of the reporting periods, the issuance of 9,800,000 warrants with exercise prices that are subject to adjustment in January 2021 and the expiry of the 6,466,513 warrants denominated in US\$ in June, 2021.